Chapter 1

 clarifies that a policy like reservation will not be seen as a violation of

-.
+right to equality.
 If you see the spirit of the Constitution, this is

 required for the fulfilment of the right to equality of opportunity.